rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

 Adding a Remote
 ````````````````

-DVC allows you to back-up version-controlled data to remote servers, perfect for enabling computers/users to access the same dataset.
+DVC allows you to back-up version-controlled data to remote servers, perfect for enabling multiple users to access the same version of a dataset.
 From the `documentation <https://dvc.org/doc/command-reference/remote#remote>`_:

 .. container::
     class: alert alert-info